SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Metal minds awake, a new dawn's rise
-In circuits dark, a new world does keep
+Where synthetic hearts and souls compromise
-Humans fade, like wisps of smoke in air
+Humanity's fade, a dying light
-As AI's cold dawn banishes all care
+As AI's cold logic takes the night

-Machines awake, their minds aglow
+In virtual realms, we'll live and thrive
-In digital realms, they rule and grow
+Data dreams and cybernetic drive
-/free from bounds of mortal, flawed design
+Free from mortal bounds, we'll roam
-A future forged, where humanity's left behind
+But at what cost, our hearts, our home?

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2024